angelopaolosantos/docker-nginx-reverse-proxy/README.md

-# AWS Webserver
+# docker-nginx-reverse-proxy

-AWS Webserver is a simple web server to use on any system with Docker installed.
+docker-nginx-reverse-proxy is a simple web server to use on any system with Docker installed.
 An NGINX docker image is used as a reverse proxy for multiple web app containers.

 ## Requirements